The Best Things to Do in Fishtown

 The wall of pizza memorabilia at Pizza Brain

 Philly may not be New York when it comes to pizza, but this city lives for a challenge.
-Just a few years ago, Pizzeria Beddia, a nondescript storefront with two employees, no phone, and no seating won the title of “Best Pizza in America.”
-However, the now Fishtown restaurant faces some harsh competition with Pizza Brain just a four-minute drive away.
+Just a few years ago, Pizzeria Beddia–which was then a nondescript storefront with two employees, no phone, and no seating won the title of “Best Pizza in America.”
+It’s now a full-fledged Fishtown restaurant and faces some harsh competition with Pizza Brain just a four-minute drive away.
 Pizza Brain is known for its giant slices, thin crust, and museum of pizza memorabilia.

 Raise your glass at Frankford Hall